 Computing Toolset for Relatedness and Principal Component Analysis of SNP Data).
 The functions in SNPRelate for PCA used

 (snpgdsPCA) calculate the genetic covariance matrix from genotypes, computing the correlation coefficients between sample loadings and genotypes for each SNP.
-SNP eigenvectors were calculated.
 For the PCA the whole genome sequence was used for some of the PCA or the intersect of the whole genome sequences the Core Collection accessions, the Swedish Nordgen accessions and the 50kSNP data available of the ten accessions identified as possible genetic Founders to the Swedish breeding program is used as indicated in the figure 5

-The package SNPRelate in R was used to compute an identity-by-state (IBS) matrix that calculates the proportion that two randomly selected reads that contain a certain SNP locus are the same or different between two individuals.
+The package SNPRelate in R was used to compute identity-by-state (IBS) as the proportion that two randomly selected reads that contain a certain SNP locus are the same or different between two individuals.
 The resulting pairwise IBS matrix

-was used to generate a cluster dendrogram using the function snpgdsHCluster: Hierarchical cluster analysis In SNPRelate in R.
+was used to generate a cluster dendrogram using the function snpgdsHCluster (Hierarchical cluster analysis In SNPRelate) in R.

-Relatedness measures F-statistics (also known as fixation indices) for given populations were calculated using the function snpgdsFst: F-statistics (fixation indices) in SNPRelate in R. The whole genome data was used to calculte the pairwise population differentiation measured in the populations the Swedish accessions as a subpopulation with the Core Collection as a representation of the total population Fst is comparing the expected heterozygosity in the subpopulation (HS) to that expected in the total population (HT) :
+Relatedness measures F-statistics (also known as fixation indices) for given populations were calculated using the function snpgdsFs (F-statistics (fixation indices) in SNPRelate) in R. The whole genome data was used to calculte the pairwise population differentiation measured in the populations the Swedish accessions as a subpopulation with the Core Collection as a representation of the total population Fst is comparing the expected heterozygosity in the subpopulation (HS) to that expected in the total population (HT) :

 FST